joeldmott/Instacart_Project/README.md

 ## Project Goals
 I expand the use of this dataset to grocery chains with their own delivery/curbside services by using correlations with reordering to help promote new products.

-Specifically, I present three business recommendations based on which aspects of an Instacart dataset have the strongest correlations with popular, reordered groceries.
+Specifically, I present three marketing recommendations based on which aspects of an Instacart dataset have the strongest correlations with popular, reordered groceries.
 These correlations may also help inform restocking, ways to simplify reordering, and predictions of future orders.

 This project's presentation may be found [here.](https://github.com/joeldmott/Instacart_Project/blob/main/presentation.pdf)